antoniogarrote/rdfstore-js/README.md

     $./make.rb nodejs

-To build the library for the browser execute the following command:
+To build the library for the browser configuration, execute the following command:

     $./make.rb nodejs

-The output for each environment should have been created in a dist directory in the root directory of the project.
+The output of each configuration will be created in the dist subdirectory at the root path of the project.

 ## Tests

-To execute the whole test suite for the library, including the DAWG test cases for SPARQL 1.0 and the test cases for SPARQL 1.1 implemented at the moment, the build script can be used:
+To execute the whole test suite of the library, including the DAWG test cases for SPARQL 1.0 and the test cases for SPARQL 1.1 implemented at the moment, the build script can be used:

     $./make.rb tests

-The tests use [nodeunit](http://search.npmjs.org/#/nodeunit) for the implementation so that library must be installed in order to run the tests.
+The tests depend on [nodeunit](http://search.npmjs.org/#/nodeunit).
+That node.js library must be installed in order to run the tests.

 ## API

-This is a small overview of the rdfstore.js API.
+This is a small overview of the rdfstore-js API.

 ###Store creation